RubenGres/Seg2Sat/README.md

 ## File Structure

-The project consists of the following files and directories:
+This github repo consists of the following directories:

-- `validation/`: A directory containing validation images, masks and prompts.
-- `scripts/`: A directory containing utility scripts to convert and enrich the FLAIR dataset for this project.
+- `controlnet_training/`: Contains everything needed to train the ControlNet model with validation images.
+- `dataset_preparation/`: Contains the code used to convert the FLAIR#1 dataset.
+- `scripts/`: Contains a simple example on how to use this project, with the diffuser API or a simple gradio interface.
+- `ui/`: Contains the code for the complete interface allowing you to draw from your browser
+- `images/`: All images used in the REAMDE.md file

 ## Limitations